sa-concept-refactoring/doc/chapters/developmentProcess.typ

 + Open folder `llvm/CMake.txt` in CLion and execute cmake
 + File -> Settings -> Build, Execution, Deployment -> CMake -> CMake options
 	- add `-DLLVM_ENABLE_PROJECTS='clang;clang-tools-extra'`
-+ Choose "clangd" in target selector and start building
++ Choose "clangd" in target selector and start building #footnote[ When using Windows, clangd.exe should not be in use to build clangd successfully.
+  In this example this applies to VS Code when the language server has started.
+]

 After the clangd build is completed the language server within VS Code needs to be restarted to use the current build.
-This can be done by pressing Ctrl + p : `>Restart language Server`
+This can be done by pressing `Ctrl + p` : `>Restart language server`.

-_Note:_ When using Windows, clangd.exe should not be in use to build clangd successfully.
-In this example this applies to VS Code when the language server has started.

 === Linux